In ‘13 Things We Wish We Knew Before Sailing to Indonesia‘, we talk about things that can be prepared for and other things that are just nice to know.

 Another thing to consider is to add a “retrieving rope” to your anchor, with a buoy on the other end, in case it should get snagged in a depth too deep for you to dive to.

-Indonesia has two seasons, the SE season (April to October), and the NW monsoon season (November-March).
+Indonesia has two seasons: the SE season (April to October) and the NW monsoon season (November to March).
 With fluky and overall calmer weather in the transitional periods.

 There is significant regional variation, with much more consistent weather in the Java and Banda Sea and more variable weather around the northeastern archipelagoes of Maluku and West Papua.
 I would recommend researching the specific area you intend to sail in.